ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 If connecting a client application use **Application credentials**

----

 ## Client application or queue manager cannot connect to a newly created channel
 {: #mqoc_new_channel}

-While attempting to connect a client application or queue manager to your IBM MQ on Cloud queue manager via a channel you have recently created you receive a return code of `MQRC_NOT_AUTHORIZED` (2035) and the client cannot connect.
+While attempting to connect a client application or queue manager to your {{site.data.keyword.mq_full}} queue manager via a channel you have recently created you receive a return code of `MQRC_NOT_AUTHORIZED` (2035) and the client cannot connect.
 Additionally, an error message is outputted with title `AMQ9777E: Channel was blocked`.

 ### Explanation
 {: #mqoc_new_channel_explain}

-The default configuration of an IBM MQ on Cloud queue manager creates a channel authentication rule that blocks all connections except connections to the channels `CLOUD.ADMIN.SVRCONN` and `CLOUD.APP.SVRCONN`.
+The default configuration of an {{site.data.keyword.mq_full}} queue manager creates a channel authentication rule that blocks all connections except connections to the channels `CLOUD.ADMIN.SVRCONN` and `CLOUD.APP.SVRCONN`.
 If you create a new channel, no clients will be able to connect via that channel as they will be blocked by the channel authentication rule `CHLAUTH('*') TYPE(ADDRESSMAP) ADDRESS('*') USERSRC(NOACCESS)`

 ### Solution
 {: #mqoc_new_channel_solution}